 I keenly hope for and look forward to an opportunity for advanced training in Pediatric Dentistry in the society where it is most developed, the educational experience of the highest order, the USA.
-Since 2015, I have been gaining various experiences in the U.S in preparation for application to your program to pursue my professional dreams in Pediatric Dentistry in the U.S while I leave others to manage my private practice back home in India.
-It would be a great honor for me to be selected to your distinguished and competitive program.
+Since 2015, I have been visiting the U.S. in preparation for application to your program to pursue my professional dreams in Pediatric Dentistry in America while I leave others to manage my private practice back home in India.
+It would be a great honor for me to be selected for your distinguished and competitive program.

-Having experienced a full range of emotions, from a childhood injury that resulted in the loss of a tooth, teasing, and restoration, I developed a sheer fascination for the field of dental medicine.
-But raised in a small town to a family of doctors, I held a natural inclination toward medicine and for alleviating discomfort and illness.
-And, thanks to an interest in science, my childhood dental experience paved the way for further career exploration of oral healthcare in high school.
-At this time, I began shadowing a dentist who further shaped my ambition to become a dentist and vision to help patients in pain and those seeking a long lost smile.
+Having experienced a full range of emotions from a childhood injury that resulted in tooth loss, teasing, and restoration, I developed a fascination with dental medicine.
+Raised in a small town by a family of doctors, I was naturally inclined toward curing and alleviating discomfort and illness.
+And thanks to an interest in science, my childhood dental experience paved the way for further career exploration of oral healthcare in high school.
+At this time, I began shadowing a dentist who further shaped my ambition to become a dentist and my vision to help patients in pain and those seeking a long-lost smile.

-After securing a national scholarship in high school, I excelled in dental school as a topmost candidate.
-In school, I organized several free dental camps independently.
-I also learned how misconceptions fueled fear and pain and lack of oral hygiene awareness impacted efforts for prevention and early treatment.
-Additionally, my captaincy of my college basketball team cultivated my teamwork and motivational skills as well.
+After securing a national scholarship in high school, I excelled in dental school as the top student in my class.
+I organized several free dental camps independently.
+I also learned how misconceptions fueled fear and pain, and the lack of oral hygiene awareness impacted prevention and early treatment efforts.
+My captaincy of my college basketball team also cultivated my teamwork and motivational skills.

 In dental school, I worked on various research projects and publications.
-To understand caries removal methods better, I prepared my thesis on comparing the efficacy of chemomechanical caries removal with conventional methods.
-After graduating as a gold medalist with 4.0 GPA, I knew my journey of restoring young smiles had just begun.
-And, today after more than 6 years of my pediatric practice, treating kids and providing a smile on their faces has become an indispensable part of my daily life.
+To better understand caries removal methods, I prepared my thesis to compare the efficacy of chemomechanical caries removal with conventional methods.
+After graduating as a gold medalist with a 4.0 GPA, I knew my journey of restoring young smiles had just begun.
+And today, after more than six years of my pediatric practice, treating kids and putting a smile on their faces has become an indispensable part of my daily life.

-In the U.S, I observed Dr. XXXX, DMD in California and recently shadowed Dr. Hollander, DDS, MS in his pediatric dental practice in Missouri.
-These experiences helped me broaden my understanding of private dental care in the U.S. along with exposure to patients with diverse ethnic and cultural backgrounds and how they approach their oral health needs.
-After volunteering with Give Kids a Smile in Missouri (October 2018), I have increasingly learned a great deal about the role of NGOs on the front lines of global dentistry, particularly in the USA and my home country India.
-I stay busy with various volunteer activities all related to dentistry and most to children.
-Even in my spare time, I find myself reading widely about the oral health issues of children in underserved communities, strategies for facing and overcoming financial limitations in particular.
+In the U.S., I observed Dr. XXXX, DMD, in California and recently shadowed Dr. Hollander, DDS, MS, in his pediatric dental practice in Missouri.
+These experiences helped me broaden my understanding of private dental care in the U.S. and exposed me to patients with diverse ethnic and cultural backgrounds and how they approach their oral health needs.
+After volunteering at Giving Kids a Smile in Missouri (October 2018), I have increasingly learned a great deal about the role of NGOs on the front lines of global dentistry, particularly in the USA and my home country India.
+I stay busy with various volunteer activities, all related to dentistry and most to children.
+Even in my spare time, I find myself reading widely about children's oral health issues and issues and, in underserved communities, strategies for facing and overcoming financial limitations in particular.

-My principle areas of research interest are in the prevention of dental caries in children, bacterial-fungal interaction within biofilms responsible for extreme tooth decay, stem cells, and the growth and development of human dentition.
-My central focus is on providing preventive oral health care to children from underserved families.
-Along with my colleagues, for many decades to come, I look forward to organizing educational programs in preventive oral health.
-I practiced as a pediatric dentist in India at the same time that I taught, mentored research, and continued to volunteer in the community.
-After gaining advanced education from U.S, I hope to continue with all of these aspects of dentistry throughout my professional lifetime.
+My principal areas of research interest are preventing dental caries in children, bacterial-fungal interaction within biofilms responsible for extreme tooth decay, and stem cells.
+My central focus is providing preventive oral health care to children from underserved families.
+Along with my colleague, I look forward to organizing educational programs in preventative oral health for many decades.
+I practiced as a pediatric dentist in India while teaching mentored research and continued volunteering in the community.

-When I came to America, I was devoting a lot of time to the oral health of special needs children as a volunteer.
-Special needs children, with their vast range of symptoms and challenges, for me, are the epiphany of Pediatric Dentistry and the cause that I will assume for my future if given the opportunity to complete your program and give my all to those who need me most.
+When I came to America, I volunteered much time for the oral health of special needs children.
+Special needs children, with their vast range of symptoms and challenges, are the epiphany of Pediatric Dentistry and the cause I will assume for my future if allowed to complete your program and give my all to those who need me most.

-I have treated a wide variety of clinical pediatric cases, surgical, endodontic, pediatric emergency; I was a part of a craniofacial team and also helped to treat orthodontic cases.
-I have substantial experience in almost every aspect of Pediatric Dentistry and this will help me to hit the ground running in your program and distinguish myself as a top-tier student.
+I have treated various pediatric clinical cases and surgical, endodontic, and pediatric emergencies; I was part of a craniofacial team and helped treat orthodontic patients.
+I have substantial experience in almost every aspect of Pediatric Dentistry.
+This will help me hit the ground running in your program and distinguish myself as a top-tier student.